WilmarAriza/WilmarAriza/README.md

 - 👋 Hi, I’m @WilmarAriza
-- 👀 I’m interested in ML/AI pplied to Finance
+- 👀 I’m interested in ML/AI applied to Finance
 - 🌱 I’m currently learning Data Science at MIT
 - 💞️ I’m looking to collaborate on models development
 - 📫 How to reach me: on the platform.